Why You Should Reconsider Your Iron Supplement

 Helpful Lab Markers

-To get a full picture of what your iron recycling system is looking like, I’d recommend getting a full monty panel.
-I run this for all my clients so we know what nutrients need to be optimized.
-These lab markers can provide a clearer picture rather than just looking at iron and ferritin.
+To get a full picture of what your iron recycling system looks like, I recommend a comprehensive panel.
+I run this for all my clients so we know exactly which nutrients need to be optimized.
+These markers give far more insight than iron and ferritin alone.

 • Ferritin (storage iron levels)